Monday, August 31, 2020

 “And I have that same duty to you,” Terra said.
 “Don’t forget that.”

-“I will not,” Isengrim said, “but neither will I misuse it.
-I want to focus on taking care of you during your stay here.”
+“I will not,” Isengrim said, “but neither will I take advantage of it.
+I want to focus on taking care of you until—until you are ready to go home.”
 His ears lifted.
-“Starting tomorrow, I will show you all of the wonders my home holds.
+“Starting tomorrow, I will show you all of the wonders the Burrows hold.
 Caverns made of crystal, lakes so still they look like glass and you can see right to the bottom, giant halls where the limestone has created forests made of rock!”

 “I can’t wait to see,” Terra said with a smile.
 “It sounds amazing.”
 Her eyes wandered to the bowl of peas beside them.
 “I hope I didn’t ruin your feast,” she said, picking up the bowl.
 “I think everybody was looking forward to it.”